rackerlabs/design-system/_component_design/drop-down-selector.md

 ### Style

-Use these specifications when you construct an drop-down selector.
+Use these specifications when you construct a drop-down selector.

 {% endcolumn %}